creimers/colaboration-manifest/README.md

 5. 👀 all pull requests need >= 1 review

+6. 💀 when a deadline is declared and agreed upon, it has to be met at all costs.
+If it can't be kept, those affected have to be notified in due time.

-6. 🗓 hour sheets and invoices are submitted during the first week of the following month
+7. 🗓 hour sheets and invoices are submitted during the first week of the following month